-Scoring less than 75.00% on either the Fisdap or the LMS retest will result in the student's necessity to complete remedial training to prove comprehension of the Module's core content.
+Scoring less than 75.00% on any retest will result in the student's necessity to complete remedial training to prove comprehension of the Module's core content.
 Such remedial training will involve a mix of case studies and essay questions provided at the Program Coordinator's and Program Director's discretion.
 Remedial training could also require Med Math or rhythm recognition.
 The remedial training assignment is to be completed by the assigned due date as provided by the student's Program Coordinator.